Goob-Station/goobsite/src/content/posts/changelog01/index.md

 ---
-title: 'Changelog 01: This is only the beginning!'
+title: 'Changelog 01: How did we get here?'
 published: 2024-07-21
 description: 'All the updates from mid May - mid July 2024'
 image: ''